$\Gamma$-Valley Transition-Metal-Dichalcogenide Moir\`e Bands

-Twisted heterostructures between binary van der Waals monolayers, like TMDs but unlike graphene, occur in two distinct configurations \cite{Rubio_thBN} - referred to here as $\alpha$ and $\beta$ .
+Twisted heterostructures between binary van der Waals monolayers, like TMDs but unlike graphene, occur in two distinct configurations - referred to here as $\alpha$ and $\beta$ \cite{Rubio_thBN}.
 The two configurations differ by a $180^\circ$ rotation of the top layer with respect to the metal axis.
 In \ref{superlattice}(a) we show a $\beta$ twisted bilayer in which AA regions form a triangular lattice and are surrounded by six Bernal ($AB^{M/X}$ and $BA^{X/M}$) regions that form a honeycomb network.
-In the $BA^{X/M}$/$AB^{M/X}$ areas a metal atom (M) on one layer is directly on top/below a chalcogen atom (X) on the other layer.
+In the $AB^{M/X}$/$BA^{X/M}$ areas a metal atom (M) on one layer is directly on top/below a chalcogen atom (X) on the other layer.
 The two regions are related by a reflection that exchanges the two layers.
 In $\alpha$ bilayers, on the other hand, the ($AB^{M/M}$ and $BA^{X/X}$) Bernal stacked regions are structurally and energetically different.
-In the following we will focus on $\beta$ bilayers and we will omit the apex in the AB/BA labeling.
+In the following we will focus on $\beta$ bilayers and we will omit the apex in the AB/BA labeling.\\

-{\it Homobilayer Symmetry}--- We derive the valence band moiré Hamiltonian from first principles following the approach outlined in \cite{Jung_PRB}.
+{\it Moir\'e potential symmetries}--- We derive the valence band moiré Hamiltonian from first principles following the approach outlined in \cite{Jung_PRB}.
 The main difference compared to the procedure adopted in previous works \cite{Wu_Hubbard,Wu_PRL_2019} is that we obtain continuum model parameters directly from the {\it ab initio} electronic structure of fully relaxed twisted bilayers.
 In our low-energy model we retain only the anti-bonding state at $\Gamma$, which is energetically isolated from other bands by 350-800 meV \cite{supplementary_material} because of interlayer hybridization.
 Neglecting spin-orbit coupling, which vanishes at the $\Gamma$-point by Kramer's theorem, we obtain the following simple single band $k \cdot p$ Hamiltonian: